Dalexen/Winintosh/README.md

 # Winintosh
-A Quick Start for Apple Silicon Mac users that want to get Windows Up and Running Quickly on their fruit.
+The Quickest way to get Windows Up and Running  on their fruit.

 ## Requirements
 - 8GB RAM